 From 1990 and around the turn of the millennium, the area was condensed with additional office buildings and additional hotels to a total of almost 1,000,000 square meters.
-Older buildings from the 1960s were z.
-Some of them demolished and replaced by fully functional houses.
+Older buildings from the 1960s were.
+Some of them were demolished and replaced by fully functional houses.
 It was planned to accommodate up to 30,000 office workplaces in the entire area.

 Niederrad Office City Becomes Lyon Quarter